jestjs/jest/docs/MockFunctionAPI.md

 ```

 ### `mockFn.mock.instances`
-An array that contains all the object instances that have been instantiated from this mock function.
+An array that contains all the object instances that have been instantiated from this mock function using `new`.

 For example: A mock function that has been instantiated twice would have the following `mock.instances` array: